The effects of leaflet material properties on the simulated function of regurgitant mitral valves: Introduction

 While simulation of customized valve repairs is promising, patient-specific leaflet material properties cannot yet be noninvasively obtained, and the effect of variation in material properties on metrics of repair quality (leaflet coaptation, stress and strain) remains unknown.
 Notably, material properties may vary across individuals, and most modeling is currently performed using material parameters derived from animal or adult cadaveric tissue \cite{Sacks2019, Mathur2019, Wang2013, Pham2017}.
 Such variation is particularly relevant to the application of valve modeling in children, where valve leaflet material properties have not been described, and may differ across age and disease.
 Given both valve geometry and material properties are critical factors affecting leaflet mechanics and valve function \cite {Sacks2009, Hasan2014, Khalighi2017, Sacks2019, Laurence2020}, if the effect of variation in material properties is markedly greater than that of geometry, then evolving computationally derived optimizations of valve repair are less likely to be clinically informative.
+Specifically, this finding would compromise the otherwise promising development of image-derived computational modeling to inform atrioventricular valve repair until population or patient-specific material properties can be determined noninvasively.
+A schematic demonstrating the potential future application of image-derived finite element analysis and multi-physics simulation to inform surgical decision making in valve repair is shown in Fig. \ref{workflow}.

-As such, we examined the effect of material properties on functional (leaflet coaptation area and ROA) and biomechanical (leaflet stress and strain) metrics across one normal (non-regurgitant) MV and six regurgitant MV model variants with different mechanisms of regurgitation.
+As such, we examined the effect of material properties on functional (leaflet coaptation area and ROA) and biomechanical (leaflet stress and strain) metrics across one normal (non-regurgitant) MV and six regurgitant MV model variants with different mechanisms of primary regurgitation characterized by abnormalities of the MV apparatus.
 We explored the influence of material properties on the relative magnitude of functional and biomechanical metrics across this range of valve geometry.
 We hypothesized that the relative ordering of the magnitude of functional and mechanical metrics of a group of valve models would be preserved across a range of leaflet material properties.
 This in turn would suggest that meaningful relative comparisons of valve function and mechanics could be obtained across variations of valve geometry (\textit{e.g.,} different interventions to repair a valve) even in the absence of precise knowledge of tissue material properties.